Elias Díaz Preview, Player Props: Rockies vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is eighth in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in the league.

-- The Orioles have the 12th-ranked team ERA among all league pitching staffs (4.04).
+- The Orioles' 4.04 team ERA ranks 12th among all league pitching staffs.

-- In his last appearance on Sunday against the Oakland Athletics, the right-hander went six scoreless innings while surrendering two hits.
+- In his most recent outing on Wednesday, Aug.
+16 against the San Diego Padres, the right-hander went three innings, allowing seven earned runs while surrendering four hits.

-- The 26-year-old has an ERA of 3.03, with 8.6 strikeouts per nine innings, in 23 games this season.
-Opposing hitters have a .225 batting average against him.
+- The 27-year-old has put up an ERA of 4.73, with 9.1 strikeouts per nine innings, in 23 games this season.
+Opposing hitters have a .275 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.